-Recommendation ITU-T H.248.77 defines a new ITU-T H.248 package, the secure RTP package.
+Recommendation ITU-T H.248.77 defines a new ITU-T H.248 package, the secure real-time transport protocol (SRTP) package.
 In addition, this Recommendation covers a set of procedures related to SRTP key management.
-The combination of package and procedures allows a MGC to control the use of secure RTP (SRTP) by a MG.
+The combination of package and procedures allows a media gateway controller (MGC) to control the use of SRTP by a media gateway (MG).